Dejulia489/WindowsServiceManager/README.md

 #### Advanced Fields

 1. **Stop Process** - Stops the process if the service does not respond within the timeout.
-2. **Clean Install** - Removes all files inside the parent direcotry of the .exe file prior to copying the Artifact.
+2. **Clean Install** - Removes all files inside the parent directory of the .exe file prior to copying the Artifact.